 - Dry ingredients - grains & seeds:

-- 120 grams steel-cut oats (whole-grain oat groats that are cut into 2-3 pieces; France: gruau irlandais, avoine coupée, avoine épointée; Germany: Hafergrütze)
+- In a pinch, use steel-cut oats (whole-grain oat groats that are cut into 2-3 pieces; France: gruau irlandais, avoine coupée, avoine épointée; Germany: Hafergrütze).

 - Dry ingredients - other:

 - 1.5 teaspoons (9 grams) fine sea salt; this is almost 1.5 % of the total flour weight - do not exceed 2%!